 Instead of providing an exhaustive list of doctrinal statements, if you want to know what I believe, learn my story.
 What I believe is constantly evolving as I learn and grow in Christ; it is the result of my life so far.
 It will be refined over time, but this is my story so far.

 I grew up in Pickerington, Ohio, a small suburb of Columbus.
-I was raised in a great Christian home, and believed in God from a young age.
+I was raised in a great Christian home and believed in God from a young age.
 But it wasn’t until I was about thirteen or fourteen that I began taking my faith seriously.
 It was from early summer camps and youth group events that my life was changed.
-I began taking God far more seriously than I ever had before in my life.
-During the first few years of high school I would force myself awake up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).
+I started seeking God far more seriously than I ever had before in my life.
+During the first few years of high school, I would force myself to wake up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).

 This season is an important part of my story, but I was far too prone to a fundamentalist mindset.
-I took the gospel and the bible, but not as a message of good news; for me it was a message of sin and hell and judgement.
+I took the gospel and the Bible seriously, but not as a message of good news; for me, it was a message of sin and hell and judgment.
 I would have never said as much out loud, but I believed in my heart that if I did enough for God (praying, reading, worship, etc.), then God would bless me more, love me more, etc. etc. In short, I was in the cycle of religious God-pleasing, striving fiercely to earn His free gift of acceptance.

 After about two or three years of shaming all my friends and talking to strangers in the park about how bad they were and how God hated them (seriously, I did that!), I went through another reform.
 I grew disillusioned with a rigid, grace-less Christianity and returned to my roots as a charismatic.
 The church I grew up in throughout high school was a Methodist church with a charismatic emphasis.
 My earliest memories of God were during worship, in which the presence of God was felt movingly.